Deploy to production

 v0.16.0+

-During development, Perron can serve pre-built static files from your output directory.
-This allows you to preview exactly what will be deployed.
+Perron can serve pre-built static files from the output directory.
+This allows to preview exactly what will be deployed.

 When an output directory exists (created by running rails perron:build), requests are automatically served from the static files.
 If a static file doesn't exist for a given path, the request passes through to Rails normally.